Victorio Edades: Later career

 After high school, Edades and his friends traveled to the United States.
 Before enrolling in Seattle, Edades incidentally made a detour to Alaska and experienced working in a couple of factories.
 Nonetheless, he moved on to Seattle and enrolled at the University of Washington where he took up architecture and later earned a Master of Fine Arts in Painting.
 The significant event that stirred Edades, and made him as what he is known now, was his encounter with the traveling exhibition from the New York Armory Hall.
 This art show presented modern European artists such as Cézanne, Gauguin, Matisse, Picasso and the Surrealists.
 His growing appreciation to what he saw veered him away from the conservative academic art and Realistic schools and thus he began to paint in the modern manner.
 The two former schools of thought were inclined more towards idyllic subject matter, and require a mastery of refined detailing.
 What attracted Edades to the modernist movement was its principle to go beyond the idealistic exteriors propagated by Impressionism and Realism.
 Modernist thought encourages experimentation in artistic expression and allows the artist to present reality as he sees it in his own way.

 During his journey to America, he participated in art competitions, one of which was the Annual Exhibition of North American Artists.
 His entry The Sketch (1927) won second prize.

 When he returned to the Philippines in 1928, he saw that the state of art was "practically dead."
 Paintings he saw dealt with similar themes and were done in a limited technique that mostly followed the works of Fernando Amorsolo, the first Philippine national artist and the most popular painter of the time.
 He recognized that there was no creativity whatsoever, and that the artists of that time were merely "copying" each other.
 So in December, Edades bravely mounted a one-man show at the Philippine Columbia Club in Ermita to introduce to the masses what his modern art was all about.
 He showed thirty paintings, including those that won acclaim in America.
 It was a distinguished exhibit, for the Filipino art circle was suddenly shaken by what this young man from Pangasinan had learned from his studies abroad.
 Viewers and critics were apparently shocked and not one painting was sold.

-Edades helped organized the University of Santo Tomas (UST) Department of Architecture in 1930 and was its acting head.
+Edades helped organize the University of Santo Tomas (UST) Department of Architecture in 1930 and was its acting head.
 In 1935, he was appointed as Director of the UST College of Architecture and Fine Arts, which he organized under the wing of Architecture.
 He was guided by the existing American curricula when he made the Fi Painting.
 On February 12, 1977, UST conferred on Edades the degree of Doctor of Fine Arts, Honoris Causa.